NodeBB/nodebb-english/installing/cloud/nitrous.rst

 Leave everything as default but you can change yourself.

-I recommand the port number to bind : 8080
+I recommend the port number to bind : 8080

 **Step 14:** And the last one, start NodeBB